Social Diffusion Sources Can Escape Detection: Formal Definitions of the Decision Problems

 The goal of the evader is to hide by decreasing their position in the ranking produced by $\sd$ (notice that decreasing the position in the ranking corresponds to maximizing the value of $\rnk(v,G,\sd,\II)$).

-The first method of hiding that we consider is to add bots to the network.
-Then, the problem faced by the evader is to determine the contacts of each bot.
-Since not every node in the network is necessarily willing to accept connections from these bots, we define a subset of nodes, $\FS \subseteq V$, that would accept such connections.
+The first method of hiding that we consider is to add confederates to the network.
+Then, the problem faced by the evader is to determine the contacts of each confederate.
+Since not every node in the network is necessarily willing to accept connections from these confederates, we define a subset of nodes, $\FS \subseteq V$, that would accept such connections.
 More formally, the problem can be defined as follows: